OpenEvalProject/evals/manuscripts/elife-28932/v2/manuscript.md

 All three sets of variables were analyzed using 11 different classification models for a total of 33 different algorithms.
 Six models (linear discriminant analysis, logistic regression, multivariate adaptive regression splines, naive Bayes, neural network, and support vector machine) were developed using STATISTICA Data Miner 12.5 (StatSoft, Tulsa, OK, USA).
 The remaining five models (functional tree, LAD tree, Bayesian network, elastic net regression, and random forest) were created using Weka 3.9.0 (University of Waikato, New Zealand).
 Interestingly, relationships among individual miRNA species were non-linear, so these relationships would likely have been obscured as evidenced by a simple hierarchical clustering of the statistically significant miRNAs from univariate analysis (Figure 7).

-## Neural network
+### Neural network

 For the neural network, we built 5000 neural networks for each variable selection method (15000 networks in total) and retained the best one in terms of performance in properly assigning cases to classes in the test set.
 The networks were built in a semi-automated way.
 Their structure was of a multilayer perceptron with a number of neurons in the hidden layer iteratively optimized from (n variables)/3 to (n variables)*1.5 to avoid overfitting.
 Admissible linking functions between the neuron layers were linear, logistic, hyperbolic tangential, and exponential.
 Neuron weights were calculated using the BFGS (Broyden-Fletcher-Goldfarb-Shanno) algorithm and the network was trained in each epoch using an error back-propagation algorithm to optimize weights in each pass (Broyden, 1970; Fletcher, 1970; Goldfarb, 1970; Shanno, 1970; Shanno and Kettler, 1970).

-## Linear discriminant analysis
+### Linear discriminant analysis

 The method creates a new set of spatial coordinates that allow for linear separation of the groups.
 The most discriminative features were extracted on the basis of their correlations and the model used a backward stepwise variable selection algorithm only retaining in the model variables that showed final F values > 5.
 This two-step filtering (variable selection after one of the three initial variable filtering algorithms) of the variables used in sample classification was aimed at the reduction of the number of miRNAs required for the model to work.
 Depending on the number of variables selected by the filters, the discriminatory function of the LDA was based on a reduced set of miRNAs that passed the F value threshold and were retained in the model.
 For the subset of miRNAs filtered by statistical significance, the model used three miRNAs: miR-30d-5p, miR-200c-3p and miR-320d.
 For CFS variable selection the model used three miRNAs: miR-320d, miR-200a-3p and miR-16-2-3p.
 The variable selection method based on stratified fold change used a yet another different set of miRNAs: miR-200c-3p, miR-320d and miR-150–5 p.

-## Logistic regression
+### Logistic regression

 As above, the logistic regression model was built using a backward stepwise variable selection procedure, with variables showing p<0.15 being retained in the final model.
 The procedure allowed for second order interactions between the variables to detect potential subgroup-specific effects.
 A standard quasi-Newton estimation procedure was performed in model development.
 After exclusion of variables with p values > 0.15 in the multivariate model, the miRNAs remaining in the classifier were miR-30d-5p, miR-320d, miR-200c-3p, miR-1246, and an interaction of miR-200c-30p*miR-1246.
 A logistic regression model based on miRNAs selected by the CFS variable algorithm required only two miRNAs to work: miR-200c-3p and miR-320d.
 A logistic regression classifier built on the fold change filter-selected miRNAs used three miRNAs: miR-150–5 p, miR-320d, miR-1246, and an interaction between miR-200c-30p*miR-1246.
 Results of all three models were convergent and the crucial role of miR-200c/miR-320d was confirmed by all models.
 The logistic regression model was very similar in terms of performance to the neural net in the CFS-selected variable subset.
 This was a logical consequence of a strong variable filtering leaving too few input variables for the network to identify subtle patterns.

-## Multivariate adaptive regression splines
+### Multivariate adaptive regression splines

 An alternative approach to modeling of the classification function was the MARS model – a modification of a multivariate joint-point regression which estimates a number of basal function most appropriate for data from specific fragments of the multidimensional dataset.
 The method is used in complex function modeling of non-monotonous or non-linear associations.
 Within our analysis we used a MARS model that allowed for up to third degree interactions between the variables, allowing for up to 1.5*(n variables) basal function in each model and penalizing the introduction of additional basal functions by a factor of 2.
 Interactions between variables were tested for improvement of model performance up to the degree of three.
 During the model building procedure we iteratively removed variables absent in any of the basal functions until only miRNAs used in at least one basal function remained in the MARS model.
 Using 11 miRNAs filtered on the basis of significance we created a MARS model composed of 14 basal functions.
 All functions were transformation of five, single miRNAs: miR-30d-5p, miR-200c-3p, miR-450b-5p, miR-200a-3p, and miR-1307–3 p.
 The MARS model built on CFS-filtered variables consisted of 7 basal functions based on four miRNAs: miR-200c-3p, miR-320d, miR-16-2-3p, and miR-320b.
 The final MARS model built on 14 miRNAs filtered by the stratified fold change threshold was optimized at 10 basal functions based on 5 miRNAs: miR-200c-3p, miR-150–5 p, miR-200a-3p, miR-92–3 p, miR-203a, and miR-320c.
 All MARS models showed relatively poor performance hinting at issues with model overfitting and low specificity (for example, the ROC AUC for the significance-based and CFS variable selection inputs did not meet statistical significance).

-## Elastic net regression
+### Elastic net regression

 An elastic-net regularized generalized linear model is a linear regression using coordinate descent.
 In order to train this model we have used Java implementation of a component of the R package ‘glmnet’ in WEKA software.
 As we wanted to use a regression method for classification, class was binarized and one regression model was built for each class value (i.e. meta-scheme classification via regression).
 The alpha elastic-net mixing parameter was chosen to be 0.001 while the epsilon value for generating the lambda sequence was set to 10−4.
 Additionally, a covariance update method was used.
 This resulted in the following formula: weka.classifiers.meta.ClassificationViaRegression -W weka.classifiers.functions.ElasticNet -- -m2 y -alpha 0.001 -lambda_seq -thr 1.0E-7 -mxit 10000000 -numModels 100 -infolds 10 -eps 1.0E-4 -sparse n -stderr_rule n -addStats n.
 Please note that reproduction of model induction may require installing additional packages from WEKA package manager.

 Elastic net is a type of linear modeling.
 As so, application of classification via regression resulted in construction of 2 linear functions equations and as the class was binary – those equations had equally opposite coefficients.
-For example, classifier for class cancer in CFS-based dataset was based on the equation:P(17)=−0.110hsa−miR−16−2−3p+0.050hsa−miR−200a−3p+0.275hsa−miR−200c−3p+0.043hsa−miR−320b+0.261hsa−miR−320d−0.031
+For example, classifier for class cancer in CFS-based dataset was based on the equation:

+$$
+P(17)=−0.110hsa−miR−16−2−3p+0.050hsa−miR−200a−3p+0.275hsa−miR−200c−3p+0.043hsa−miR−320b+0.261hsa−miR−320d−0.031
+$$

 Model files can be loaded in WEKA for further evaluation.

-## Support vector machine
+### Support vector machine

 This classifier was built with a set of different entry parameters: kernel function types, function parameters, and hinge loss function.
 Admissible kernel functions were linear, polynomial (2nd and 3rd order) and radial basis function (gamma from 0.1 to 1 tested in 0.1 increments).All possible combinations were tested and the resulting best model was selected on the basis of classifier performance in the test set.
 All SVM models codes for significance, CFS and stratified fold change-based variable selection algorithms are available as pmml files.
 The models performed worse than simpler classification tools (logistic regression/linear discriminant analysis), possibly due to a small number of cases available for testing.

-## Naïve bayes classifier
+### Naïve bayes classifier

 A priori class probabilities were estimated empirically on the basis of class frequencies in the dataset, normal distribution was assumed for all log-10 transformed miRNA expression values quantified as transcripts per million.
 The exact probability estimator of the naïve Bayes classifier showed similar performance on all three variable subsets, achieving accuracy comparable to that of the SVM model

-## LAD tree
+### LAD tree

 Multi-class alternating decision tree using the LogitBoost strategy (LAD Tree [http://www.cs.waikato.ac.nz/~bernhard/papers/ecml2002.pdf]).
 The number of boosting iterations to use, which determined the size of the trees, was set to be 10.